Vyral/base-template/_posts/2019-12-09-how-you-can-sharpen-your-selling-skills.md

 Don’t be merely entertained by the learning process and hope that alone will give you mastery over this business.
 So many agents are afraid to get in front of buyers and sellers until they feel like they have the answers to every question and they’re able to overcome every objection, but here’s the thing: The dynamics of this industry are always changing, and none of us ever know all the answers.&nbsp;

 **The key to achieving mastery-level, professional-grade service is to get in the game.** Get face to face with a buyer or seller.
 That’s when everything you learned in the classroom will start making sense.
 Once you’ve gathered some experience working with buyers and sellers, you’ll have a much better understanding of the gaps in your knowledge and which of your skills need to be honed and sharpened.
 Then you can go back to your designation class and read everything with brand-new eyes.
 Your skills have been honed and sharpened by your experience, and now you’re at an intermediate level.
-You’ll be hearing and learning things you didn’t learn the first time around.&nbsp;
+You’ll be hearing and learning things you didn’t learn the first time.&nbsp;

 After that, you can get back in the game and start the cycle all over again throughout your career: Gather experience, and go back to the classroom with the specific intent to improve skills that need further development.&nbsp;